r-lib/usethis/cran-comments.md

   message originating in usethis.
   That test fails because usethis's error message has changed slightly.
   I have opened an issue in exampletestr's GitHub repository.

-* pharmaverseadam
-  I saw the NOTE about the installed package size being large.
-  I believe this is spurious/random as I don't see how this could be related to usethis.

-### Failed to check

-* scaper (NA)